Generic Name: mupirocin topical (myoo PEER oh sin)

-Bactroban contains mupirocin, an antibiotic.
-Mupirocin prevents bacteria from growing on your skin.
+Bactroban (mupirocin) is an antibiotic that prevents bacteria from growing on your skin.

-Bactroban may also be used for purposes other than those listed in this medication guide.
+Bactroban may also be used for purposes not listed in this medication guide.

 Watch for signs of improvement in 3 to 5 days.
 If your condition gets worse or does not improve, see your doctor.

-Do not use Bactroban if you have ever had an allergic reaction to mupirocin.
+You should not use Bactroban cream or ointment if you are allergic to mupirocin.

 How should I use Bactroban?

-Wash your hands before and after using Bactroban.
+Wash your hands before and after applying Bactroban.

-Clean and dry the affected area.
-Apply a small amount of the ointment as directed.
+Clean and dry the affected skin area.
+Use a cotton swab or gauze pad to apply a small amount of Bactroban cream or ointment as directed.